 He ended his service in the State AG’s Office as the Chief Deputy Attorney General, overseeing more than 1,500 people, a budget of $225 million, and the office’s criminal and civil investigations and litigation, including health care fraud, public corruption, narcotics trafficking, wage-and-hour investigations, tenant harassment, and securities fraud.
 Alvin also directly oversaw the Attorney General’s litigation against the Trump Foundation and served as the first Chief of a special unit that investigated deaths caused by police conduct.

 After his government service and before being sworn in as District Attorney, Alvin was a Visiting Professor of Law and Co-Director of the Racial Justice Project at New York Law School.
 In that role, he represented Eric Garner’s mother and sister in a lawsuit against the City of New York seeking details concerning Mr. Garner’s death.

-Alvin earned his A.B. from Harvard, a J.D. from Harvard Law School, and was a Visiting Professor of Law and Co-Director of the Racial Justice Project at New York Law School.
-Alvin is a former member of the Board of Directors of the New York Urban League and a Sunday School teacher at the Abyssinian Baptist Church.
+Alvin earned his A.B. from Harvard University, a J.D. from Harvard Law School, clerked for Hon.
+Robert P. Patterson, Jr. in the Southern District of New York.
+Alvin is a former member of the Board of Directors of the New York Urban League and the Lawyers’ Committee for Civil Rights Under Law, and a Sunday School teacher at his church.